Secrets to Losing Fat

 Review the "Body Fat Charts" in order to see what percentage is healthy for your age.
 If you do not know how to check your body fat percentage, you can ask someone who knows how to use skin calipers in a gym to check for you.
 DO NOT use an electronic device and DO NOT use the Body Mass Index (BMI) method.

 BMI uses your physical measurements.
-Those measurements do not take into consideration that you may have built a lot of muscles.
+Those measurements do not take into consideration that you may have built a lot of muscle.
 Even if you have high body fat, you could still have a lot of muscle you've built.
+BMI is a measurement created between the years 1830 and 1850!!!!!

-You need to know this measurement so you know if you are gaining muscle or fat.
+You need to know your body fat measurement so you know if you are gaining muscle or fat.
 Or, if you are losing muscle or fat.
 This is "critical" to your health.

 If your exercise is pushing your heart rate too high, you will burn muscle.
 More accurately, glucose and glycogen are used when your heart rate increases over 65% of your maximum heart rate.
 Since glucose and glycogen are a large part of muscle, your body will eat muscle for the nutrition from which you are starving your body.